 12.0 Dopamine (Dobutrex)

-Sympathomimetic which acts directly on alpha and beta adrenergic receptors?
-It has a positive inotropic effect.
+Sympathomimetic which acts directly on alpha- and beta-adrenergic receptors.
+It has positive inotropic, chronotropic, and dromotropic effects.

 - 1. To increase cardiac output in cardiogenic shock - 2.
 Second line therapy in bradycardia - 3.
 Second line therapy in hemorrhagic shock